JackBilbo/lxn-discus/README.md

 Data field Configurations are persistent between simulator sessions.
 Click „reset all“ in the configuration popup to reset all data fields to default.
 Configurations are also persitent with different versions of this mod, so if you used an oder version or install an update, your settings will be save.
 There is however a slight chance, that a variable name gets mixed up, so if you experience any erratic behaviour with the datafields, try "reset all" and see if that helps.

 Data fields can be forced to use either metric or imperial units of measurement.
 Use with caution.
 If activated, the datafield will ignore the global unit selection.
 This feaature gives you the option to e.g. display altitude in feet side by side with altitude in meters.
-If a datafield has been cónfigured this way an "*" is shown next to the unit as a reminder.
+If a datafield has been configured this way an "*" is shown next to the unit as a reminder.

 The task management system is Ian „B21“ Lewis’ Soaring Engine from the AS33.
 Some features like calculating glide ratios could not be recreated, as they are dependent of other instruments in the AS33.
 Others are still on the to do list.